DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/contextMenu/commands.md

 Lists commands in the context menu.

 ---
+[note] The 'fontColor', 'lineColor', 'fillColor', and 'pageColor' commands have no effect in the context menu.

 The context menu can contain default and custom commands.
 Handle the [CustomCommand](/api-reference/10%20UI%20Components/dxDiagram/4%20Events/customCommand.md '/Documentation/ApiReference/UI_Components/dxDiagram/Events/#customCommand') event to respond to a custom command click.

     <!--JavaScript-->